raphael-group/magi/README.md

 8. View the website at `http://localhost:8000/`.

-### Statistics Enrichment ###
+### Statistics Engine ###

+The MAGI stats server is required for MAGI to provide enrichment statistics for various data.
+To set up the compute engine:

+1. Clone the MAGI statistics server repository from: https://github.com/raphael-group/magi-stat-server.
-You will need python 2.7 and the packages in statserver/requirements.txt in order to run the statistics server.
-The server is required for MAGI to provide enrichment statistics for various data.
+2. Follow the installation instructions.
+You will need Python 2.7 and the packages in statserver/requirements.txt in order to run the statistics server.

-The statistics server can be run to listen on port 9999 with the following:
+3. The statistics server can be run to listen on port 9999 with the following:

-python statserver/statserver.py --port 9999 &
+        python statserver/statserver.py --port 9999

+Note that MAGI's statistics server is only required for computing enrichment statistics.

 ### Configuration ###